OA/protoc-php-action/README.md

 # protoc php action

-This action runs the protoc compiler with the PHP plugin.
+this action runs the protoc compiler with the php plugin.

 ## example usage